 - Always cut the fruit into large pieces before placing the pieces in the blender.

-- Smoothies are best consumed promptly after being made, but you can store them in the fridge for about an hour without compromising taste.
+- Smoothies are best consumed promptly after being made, but they can be stored in the fridge for about an hour without compromising taste.

 Recipe Variations

-- Milk – use any dairy milk or nondairy milk that you like including but not limited to cow’s milk, almond milk, oat milk, cashew milk, soy milk, or coconut milk.
+- Milk: cow’s milk, almond milk, oat milk, cashew milk, soy milk, or coconut milk.

-- More Protein – add flax seeds, oats, protein powder, peanut butter, chia seeds, cashew butter, or almond butter.
+- For More Protein: add flax seeds, oats, protein powder, peanut butter, chia seeds, cashew butter, or almond butter.

 Ingredients